16jalayt/Compilers-Class/README.md

 Klein file of the name "filename.kln" is converted into a Tm file of the name "filename.tm".
 Output of Generator is stored in "filename.tm".

+Project 6 additional info:
+Our Klein file for project 6 is titled funWithFractions.kln and is found under the "tests" folder

 Classes in this file:
 Main(): Has multiple debug stages. debug=1 is for testing scanner, debug=3 is for testing parser true/false,
         debug=5 is for testing Parser AST return, and debug=6 is for testing full functionality.